fetc90/CV/README.md

 I have always loved cartoons and animations and I can't wait to build my first AR app as a fun side project.

- It's odd that doing something supposedly "serious" has made me think with more creativity and energy than I have since I was in primary school.
-I guess it's because I haven't felt this child-like excitement about something in a long time.

 Below are my favourite projects from my time at Makers.